-Where relevant, implement a monitoring system that verifies the effectiveness of these measures, in cooperation and, where possible, with the participation of the relevant Affected Populations and Organisations.
+• Where relevant, implement a monitoring system that verifies the effectiveness of these measures, in cooperation and, where possible, with the participation of the relevant Affected Populations and Organisations.
 Where any issues are identified that need to be addressed, the approach taken should build on existing Communities' values and processes.

-For more guidance on protecting cultural heritage, consult available references including the International Finance Corporation (IFC) Performance Standard 8 - Cultural Heritage - Guidance a.
-Consider feasible alternatives in project designs to avoid or minimise physical and/or economic displacement, while balancing environmental, social, and financial costs and benefits, paying particular attention to impacts on the poor and Vulnerable or At-Risk, including women.

-Note and the Mining, the Aluminium Industry and Indigenous Peoples (2015) report.
+For more guidance on protecting cultural heritage, consult available references including the International Finance Corporation (IFC) Performance Standard 8 - Cultural Heritage - Guidance Note and the Mining, the Aluminium Industry and Indigenous Peoples (2015) report.